cdl-geneseo/geneseo-dictionary/S/Slammed.md

 # Slammed

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slammed

 Created by  Unknown User (mtr7), last modified on Apr 29, 2015

 Verb used to describe a large amount of something, usually homework.  &quot;I have five finals in two days, I've been so slammed with studying and work lately!&quot;.
 Romig, S-Z, 2015.Verb/Noun: a way in which to refer to someone being dissed. &quot;Oh wow you just got slammed!&quot; (Freeman, S-Z, 2015)